Esri/cad-bim-scripts/Samples/Update Scene Layers from a Folder of CAD and BIM/readme.md

 ![Output-SLPK](https://github.com/user-attachments/assets/c8a8069a-de04-46d5-80c4-09b5563b3a7f)

 ## Use case
 GIS analysts working on a project where volumes of CAD and BIM files are regularly changing need to keep them up to date in a web scene.
-This sample lets you update the scene layers for the CAD and BIM files stored in a folder using ArcPy.
+This ArcPy sample demonstrates updating scene layers from CAD and BIM files stored in a local folder.

 ## Requirements
 - Folder that contains CAD and/or BIM files